 When you’ve found an influencer you’d like to work with, use the “similar profiles” function to find more potential influencers to work with!
 For that, click on the little 🔽 button next to the “Message” button on their profile when on mobile or the little arrow button next to “Follow” when on desktop, and you will see a list of potential influencers!

 Finding the right Instagram influencers manually is massively time-consuming – for example, when we started Promoty, it took us more than 40 hours to find our first 100 influencers for your first influencer marketing campaign!
-(This is also one of the reasons why we created Promoty, the influencer platform.)
+(This is also one of the reasons why we created Promoty.)

-Using our TikTok and Instagram influencer marketing tool, you can filter our global database of influencers by their size, engagement rate, age, gender, number of followers, or followers’ demographics (age, gender, location), and other criteria.
-For every influencer, you can see their detailed profile insights, audience demographics, influencer credibility (fake followers), previous sponsored posts, brand affinity, and much more.
-This way, you can find the best Instagram influencers for your brand. 🤍
+Using our influencer search tool, you can filter our global database of influencers by their size, engagement rate, age, gender, number of followers, or followers’ demographics (age, gender, location), and other criteria.

 How to choose the right influencers?